vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 * No tooth pain and gum bleeding (outside of during dental self-exam), normally I might have 1 or 2 minor incidents of gum bleeding

+#### Confounding factor of hygienist technique

+I had a new hygienist this time, whose technique was likely somewhat different (for instance, no mouthwash rinse, prophy cup at end) and who also likely less familiar with some aspects of my mouth type.
+The hygienist also decided to be extra thorough which added to the extent of exposure to the dental instruments, potentially exacerbating bleeding.

+The dentist only saw my gums after the hygienist had already worked on them for a little bit.

+Overall, I don't think this was a major factor driving a difference in my experience, but it is a confounding consideration when interpreting the details.

 #### Overall synthesis of the data